klarna/react-native-klarna-inapp-sdk/.github/ISSUE_TEMPLATE/bug_report.md

  - Device: [e.g. iPhone6]
  - OS: [e.g. iOS8.1]
  - SDK Version [e.g. 1.2.3]

+**Merchant Name**
+Please state the merchant's name and the application's name that is facing the issue using the SDK.

+**Impact Level**
+What is the impact level of this bug on the merchant and its customers?
+Is it happening in production?
+Is it a blocking issue for development?  etc.

 **Additional context**
 Add any other context about the problem here.